wispborne/starsector-mod-template/README.md

 ## Initial Setup Checklist

+### Step 1

-- [ ] Open `build.gradle.kts` and choose whether you wish to manually update (default) the `mod_info.json`/Version
-  Checker files or have it done automatically:
+Choose whether you wish to manually update (default) the `mod_info.json` and Version Checker files or have it done automatically.

+#### Option A (recommended): I will manually update my `mod_info.json` and Version Checker files

-    - Manual updates: update only `modName` in the `CHANGE ME` at the top, then update the `mod_info.json`/Version Checker files by hand.
+- [ ] Update only `modName` in the `VARIABLES TO CHANGE` at the top of `build.gradle.kts`, then update the `mod_info.json`/Version Checker files by hand, as normal.
+- [ ] Double-check `starsectorDirectory` for correctness as well.
+It will need to be updated if you've installed the game to a non-default location.

+#### Option B: Automatically update my `mod_info.json` and Version Checker files from a single config file

-    - Auto-generated updates: update all values in the `CHANGE ME` at the top, then uncomment the relevant (labeled) sections in `build.gradle.kts`.
+- [ ] Update all values in the `VARIABLES TO CHANGE` at the top of `build.gradle.kts`, then uncomment the relevant (labeled) sections in `build.gradle.kts`.
+Whenever you would normally manually update `mod_info.json` or Version Checker, update these values instead and the recompile and they will be updated.

+### Step 2

+#### Option A: If starting a brand new project

 - [ ] Change the package from the template default.
-In IntelliJ, open up `src/main/kotlin/com/example/template`, right-click on the first line (`package com.example.template`) and go to `Refactor - Rename`.
+In IntelliJ, open up `src/main/java/com/example/template`, right-click on the first line (`package com.example.template`) and go to `Refactor - Rename`.
 From there, you may rename `com.example.template` to anything.
 If it pops up a refactoring preview, keep everything selected and click `Do Refactor`.
-- [ ] In `settings.gradle`, change `rootProject.name = 'template'` to be your new name instead.
+  - You will put any new code you write into the `src/main/java` or `/src/main/kotlin` directories.
+-  Any other assets, such as `graphics` or `data`, can go directly into the top-level folder (next to, but not inside, `src`).

+#### Option B: If importing existing code

+- [ ] Copy the code you want to use into the `src` directory.
+  - For example, if your code was in a folder structure like `data/scripts` (the .java files would start with a line like `package data.scripts;`), then the new folder structure would be `src/data/scripts`.
+  - If in doubt, look at the package name at the top of a `.java` file, then look for that folder.
+For example, Nexerelin has a file that starts with `package exerelin;`, so we look inside Nexerelin's `jars/src.zip` and find `sources/ExerelinCore/exerelin`.
+We copy only the `exerelin` folder into our template's `src` folder so that the `.java` file's location relative to `src` perfectly matches the package.
+  - The `main` folder in `src` can be ignored.
+It would be used for new projects, but is not needed for importing.
+- [ ] Any other assets, such as `graphics` or `data`, can go directly into the top-level folder (next to, but not inside, `src`).

 ### Optional

+- In `settings.gradle`, change `rootProject.name = 'template'` to be your new name instead.
+  - This changes how IntelliJ itself refers to the project, but shouldn't affect anything else.
 - Change `LICENSE` to something else.
 [Apache 2](https://tldrlegal.com/license/apache-license-2.0-(apache-2.0)) is a popular one.